-As New Zealand’s top ranked university for research quality, look no further than Victoria for high-calibre research programmes.
+As New Zealand’s top ranked university for research quality, look no further than Victoria University of Wellington for high-calibre research programmes.

 All New Zealand universities are assessed every six years by independent international panels to measure and to rank their research performance.
-In the most recent ranking, released in April 2013, Victoria was placed first, significantly ahead of all other universities in New Zealand.
+In the most recent ranking, released in April 2013, Victoria University of Wellington was placed first, significantly ahead of all other universities in New Zealand.

 Our staff and students are contributing to, and helping to shape, the international research frontiers of a wide range of disciplines.
 One of our goals is to create new knowledge for the benefit of society.